henkaku/henkaku.github.io/usage.md

 #### A bad plugin crashes device upon installation

-You can force all configuration to be reset by holding R after the exploit successfully launches the bootstrap installer.
-This is when you see the animation where LiveArea comes up and the screen scrolls from the Web Browser tab to a new one and then launches this new app.
+You can force all configuration to be reset by pressing R at the prompt when the bootstrap installer is launched.
+This is reset your taiHEN config.txt file as well as HENkaku settings.

 ### Offline Installer